Certificates of Graduate Study

 Requirements:

 To attain a Certificate of Graduate Study in Writing, Composition and Rhetoric, a student must successfully complete three of the following courses.
-Course offerings may vary by semester, and additional special topics courses may also be available.
-Applicable courses include:
+Course offerings may vary by semester; applicable courses include:

-• Practicum in Teaching Composition (MAWR 01575) (*available to Teaching Experience Program students only; application required)
+- Practicum in Teaching Composition (MAWR 01575) (Note: available to Teaching Experience Program students only; application required.)